PathlyLearningPlatform/Backend/docs/idea/problems.md

 ## Motivation And It's Role

 Motivation is the feeling that makes us want to pursue certain goal.
 It plays important role in achieving educational goals, because it initiates the process.
 It usually comes first accompanied by consideration of various desires, consts and consequences.
 It helps to form the intention, which is crucial because that's what will be implemented in the future.
-A lot of students lack motivation.
+A lot of students experience low or lack of motivation.
 It's absence can be caused by internal factors like **character traits** or **mental state**, but also exrernal factors like **not knowing where to start (because of resources abundance)** or **encountered difficulties**.

 ## Solution